richardqcarvalho/electr-on/README.md

 - [x] Create a script that run the dev server with all the tools needed
 - [x] Make a function that reloads the Electron instance when a change is noticed
 - [x] Make a function that find the right monitor to show the windows when in development mode
+- [ ] Create a way to choose in which monitor to show windows on
 - [ ] Configure the build process to use the best configure to do that in Electron and Next together
 - [ ] Check the possibility to configure Typescript to emit less files inside watch directory during the development
 - [ ] Provide output files for MacOS and Linux as well (development's been doing on Windows)